Jump to content

 Volunteer work

 Volunteering is a great way to get settled in Denmark and to get know new people.
-Many Danish employers look for candidates with a global mindset, experience and leadership skills – not just a university diploma.
+Many Danish employers look for candidates with experience and motivation – not just a university diploma.
 And these are things you can gain from volunteering.
-But how do you find volunteer work?
-And can it affect unemployment benefits when you graduate?
+But how do you find volunteer opportunities?

 Volunteer work

 Volunteering is a great way to get settled in Denmark and to get know new people.
-Many Danish employers look for candidates with a global mindset, experience and leadership skills – not just a university diploma.
+Many Danish employers look for candidates with experience and motivation – not just a university diploma.
 And these are things you can gain from volunteering.
-But how do you find volunteer work?
-And can it affect unemployment benefits when you graduate?
+But how do you find volunteer opportunities?

-Volunteer work is great to add to your cv.
-If you have a hard time getting a student job, this could give you the experience you need.
-And it’s most often fun and inspirational!
+Volunteer work is great to add to your CV.
+If you have a hard time finding a student job, this could give you the experience you need - while you get new friends.

 • Broaden your network